-- Use a hair serum to encourage thicker, fuller looking hair, such as the popular GRO Hair Serum or GRO+ Advanced Hair Serum with CBD.
+- Use a hair serum to encourage thicker, fuller looking hair, such as the popular GRO Hair Serum or GRO+ Advanced Hair Serum with hemp.

-Remember that it will take some time — perhaps even several months — before you start to see new baby hairs growing.
-Have patience.
+Remember that it will take some time — perhaps even several months — before you start to see improvement.
+Have patience with yourself.